badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

 Note : encoding categorical data can be done in feature engineering phase.
 ### Q2- How to deal with missing values ?
-Handling missing values is a crucial step in data preprocessing to ensure accurate and unbiased analysis.
+Handling missing values is a crucial step in data cleaning to ensure accurate and unbiased analysis.
 Here are two main methods to deal with missing values:
 - Remove missing values
 - Impute missing values
 - Forward or Backward Fill